henesy/blog/content/go-legacy/index.md

 The most actively maintained Plan9 fork [is 9front](http://9front.org/).

+A more Bell Labs-like experience may be found [in 9legacy](http://9legacy.org/).
+Instructions and workflow should be similar.

 Papers describing the Plan9 C dialect:

 - <http://doc.cat-v.org/plan_9/programming/c_programming_in_plan_9>
 - <http://doc.cat-v.org/plan_9/4th_edition/papers/compiler>

-The Plan9 C dialect was partially described [in a previous blog post](https://seh.dev/porting/).
+The Plan9 C dialect was partially described with a narrative [in a previous blog post](https://seh.dev/porting/).

 From a 386 9front system: